Ohio A. Philip Randolph Institute (APRI) et al. v. Husted

 On October 19, the Court ordered favorable relief as to the November 8 election.
 It ordered the Secretary of State to count the provisional ballots of voters who were unlawfully purged in 2011 or later, as long as the voter was otherwise eligible to vote and had not moved to a different county.
 The Court also ordered the Secretary to send a notification by mail to any purged voter who requested an absentee ballot, explaining that the voter could vote in person by provisional ballot and that their vote might count.

-Following the election, on November 21, 2016, the district judge granted a third joint motion to extend the relief to a December 6 special election which will occur before permanent relief is in place.
+Following the election, on November 21, 2016, the district judge granted a third joint motion to extend the relief to a December 6 special election.